LeahHersh/Computer-Systems-Assignment-3-Cache-Simulator/README.txt

-### Milestone 1 Implementation Details:

-Only csim and a main file is part of the executable.

-### Milestone 2 Implementation Details:

-The simulator's cycle count isn't always accurate, and I think write-throughs might not be handled correctly.

-### Milestone 3 Implementation Details:

-When there is a cache miss, invalid/empty slots are identified by whether their load and access times are the same as their timestamps at initialization, -1, in this simulator, which is why its cache slots do not have a valid field.

 ### Report on Best Cache Configuration:

     Based on simulation results, fully associative caches with write-allocate write-back caches had the best performance.
 Whether the cache is more